 The nonprofit Mid-Atlantic Mother’s Milk Bank opened its doors in 2016 to be a reliable supplier of safe, ethically sourced donor milk for both inpatient and outpatient babies with medical needs in Pennsylvania, West Virginia, and surrounding areas.

-As physicians, lactation consultants, nurses, hospital administrators, clinicians, educators, and parents, we set out to ensure that every vulnerable infant could have the benefits of breast milk.
-And thrive.
+Funded by the generosity of the foundation community and individual contributors, and led by physicians, lactation consultants, nurses, clinicians, educators, and parents, our goal is to ensure that every vulnerable infant in our area has access to the benefits of human milk.

-The mission of the Mid-Atlantic Mothers’ Milk Bank (“MAMMB”) is to improve the health and survival of medically vulnerable infants through the safe collection, pasteurization, and provision of human breast milk.
+The mission of the Mid-Atlantic Mothers’ Milk Bank is to improve the health and survival of medically vulnerable infants and young children through the safe collection, pasteurization, and provision of donor human milk.

 MAMMB has an ongoing commitment to the evidence-based and equitable use of donor milk.
 MAMMB strives to ensure that donor milk is accessible to all children with a medical need.
-Our ongoing work to increase access includes insurance coverage advocacy, data collection, and seeking grant funding to support our discount programs.
+Our ongoing work to increase access includes insurance coverage advocacy, data collection, and seeking grants and individual contributions funding to support our charitable care discount programs.